Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Conclusions

 \section{Conclusions}

-The past few years have seen renewed interest in identification methods based on regularized optimization.
-In the case of time domain data, this research has led to non-asymptotic sample complexity bounds.
+Research on low-order identification in the time domain, has led to non-asymptotic sample complexity bounds.
 However, a similar analysis for the frequency domain is not available.
-In this paper, we propose an alternative, frequency-domain-based system identification method for learning low-order systems.
-The identification problem is formulated as the minimization of the $\ell_2$ norm between the identified and measured frequency responses, with the nuclear norm of the Loewner matrix serving as a regularization term.
+We propose an alternative, frequency-domain-based system identification method for learning low-order systems.
 Our main result provides an upper bound on the sample complexity of the identification process, shedding light on the different factors that affect it.
 Specifically, we establish that the sample complexity of the identification error scales as $\mathcal{O}(\sqrt{\frac{M \ln M}{N}})$.
-To the best of our knowledge, this is the first non-asymptotic bound for the regularization-based frequency-domain algorithms.
-The efficacy of the proposed method in obtaining a low-order model was demonstrated through an example, along with numerical simulations validating the growth rate of the sample complexity bound.
-Noteworthy, as hinted by Fig. \ref{fig:M_dep}, the bound on the growth of the sample complexity with $M$ may be conservative.
-Future research involves deriving sharper bounds and relaxing our assumptions.
+To the best of our knowledge, this is the first non-asymptotic bound for regularization-based frequency-domain algorithms.
+Several directions remain open.
+First, the present analysis could be conservative in its dependence on the number of frequency points \(M\).
+Second, although the optimization formulation extends naturally to MIMO systems through block Loewner matrices, extending the finite-sample theory to the MIMO setting is still open.
+Third, the quadratic data-fitting term in \eqref{eq:LNNM} could be replaced by other convex losses tailored to the measurement-noise model, such as weighted least-squares losses for frequency-dependent noise, robust losses for heavy-tailed errors, and quantile losses for asymmetric uncertainty \cite{kanakeri2025outlier, Khojaste2025quantile, shen2023computationally}.

 \appendices